mattearly/DarkAndDarkerLobbyHelper/readme.md

   - there is an issue with some DaD UI buttons occasionally not functioning. (appears to be an native game UI problem)
   - the de-equip routine will sometimes throw things in your stash (especially if you are holding down alt (or have that longstanding native bug were DaD thinks you are holding alt until you tap it again))
   - Moving your mouse while a routine is active may click the wrong place or fail, Take hand off mouse after pressing a hotkey for best results
+  - Some fuctions require a minimum in-game Merchant reputation (do your alch/surgeon quests to get the green potion and bandage unlock for the invest med buying func)